Gray Hair Care

 Read How to Heat Style Gray Hair to know more.

-5. UV PROTECTION
+5. UV Protection:

 6. ADD VOLUME TO GREY HAIR

-As grey hair is more delicate and drier, switching to a grey hair-friendly volumizing shampoo and conditioner can add some volume and bounce to your hair but if you have fine hair stay away from shea butter and argan oil because the weight is too heavy.
+As grey hair is more delicate and drier, switching to a grey hair-friendly volumizing shampoo and conditioner can add some volume and bounce to your hair, but if you have fine hair, stay away from shea butter and argan oil because the weight is too heavy.

 7. DETANGLE

-Grey hair is prone to tangle and break.
+Grey hair is prone to tangle and breakage.
 Be kinder to your hair while styling.
 When detangling, start with the ends of your hair using a wide-toothed comb, then slowly, carefully work up to your roots.
 Tugging your hair with a round brush while blow-drying or yanking a flat iron through frizzy strands can be tough on your silvers.

 8. DEALING WITH DISCOLOURATION

-Grey hair is prone to discolouration due to product build-up, swimming, heat styling or even by itself.
+Grey hair is prone to discolouration due to product build-up, swimming, heat styling, or even by itself.
 Purple shampoos and conditioners are formulated with purple pigment that neutralizes yellow tones on hair.

 9. HAIR MASKS